 \textbf{Cropped Images.} We notice that the vehicle datasets usually provide a relatively loose bounding box, which may introduce the background noise.
-Therefore, we re-detect the vehicle with the state-of-the-art MaskRCNN \cite{He_2017_ICCV}.
-For the final result, the vehicle representation is averaged between the original images and cropped images, yielding more robust vehicle representations.
+Therefore, we re-detect vehicles with the state-of-the-art MaskRCNN \cite{He_2017_ICCV}.
+For the final result, the vehicle representation is averaged between original images and cropped images, yielding more robust vehicle representations.